Ophion666/SmartBooking-Appointment-and-Payments/README.md

 ---

+## Real-Time Slot Availability
+The challenge was keeping slot availability synchronized across multiple FastAPI and Celery processes while ensuring clients received updates instantly without unnecessary traffic.

+Clients viewing a booking page receive real-time updates whenever a time slot becomes unavailable or available again, without polling the server.

+WebSocket connections grouped by room.
+Each client connects to `/ws/slots/{master_id}/{date}`.
+A ConnectionManager keeps an in-memory registry of active WebSocket connections grouped into rooms identified by master_id and date, ensuring broadcasts reach only clients viewing the affected schedule.

+Cross-process signaling via Redis Pub/Sub.
+Slot state changes originate from two independent processes: the FastAPI app (on appointment creation or manual cancellation) and the Celery worker (on automatic expiration of unpaid reservations).
+These processes don't share memory, so a Celery task can't call into the FastAPI process's ConnectionManager directly.
+Instead, every write path publishes a small event to a Redis channel; a background listener task running inside FastAPI's lifespan subscribes to that channel and forwards matching events to the right room.
+This keeps both processes decoupled — neither needs to know the other exists — while still delivering updates in real time.

+Server pushes a signal, not the data.
+WebSocket messages only say "this room changed" rather than carrying the new slot list.
+Clients react by re-fetching /available-slots through the existing REST endpoint, so the slot-calculation logic stays in one place instead of being duplicated between the HTTP and WebSocket layers.

+---

 ## Post-Appointment Rating System

 Implemented a post-appointment rating workflow that schedules feedback requests automatically after completed services while ensuring one-time submissions and reliable rating aggregation.